indeskyz/APIs/NodeJS/Angular/SERENE/README.md

 - A secondary, albeit small, API has also been provided that uses JWT for authenticating requests

-#### Note, Error Messages should never contain sensitive information, theyve only been included now because I wanted to ensure that you could actually start the application
+#### Note, error messages should never contain sensitive information, they've only been included because the credentials have now expired and are no longer a vulenerability

 #### Demo Link